 According to the University of California program and the Utah State University Extension, there are no effective repellents available to protect plants from gophers.

-FAQ About Gophers
+FAQ About How to Get Rid of Gophers

-Food, glorious food.
+Food.
 Gophers like to eat and they’ll build their homes anywhere that’s close to a food source.
 They’re herbivores and eat tubers, acorns, grass, and clover.

 Gophers usually emerge in the evening hours or after the sunsets.
 They are active at all hours of the day and do not hibernate during the winter.

-When to Call a Pest Control Professional
+When to Call a Pest Control Pro

 If you have a persistent family of gophers, you may need to call an exterminator.
 A pest control professional near you has the tools and experience to show your burrowing friends the exit.

-Main image credit: Chuck Abbe / Flickr / CC BY 2.0
+Main image credit: Chuck Abbe / Flickr / CC by 2.0